citrix/provisioning-services-sdk/docs/mapireturn.md

 record                      Record containing the new values for fields to be changed.

-enabled                &nbsnbsp;  1 if CEIP is enabled, otherwise 0.
+enabled                   1 if CEIP is enabled, otherwise 0.
 Min=0, Max=1

 nextUpload                Date and time next CEIP upload is due if enabled is 1.
 Default=null